ibm-cloud-docs/containers/cs_network_policy.md

     * Use [Calico v3 policy syntax](https://docs.projectcalico.org/v3.3/reference/calicoctl/resources/networkpolicy){: external}.
     * If you manage traffic to an [NLB 2.0](/docs/containers?topic=containers-loadbalancer-about#planning_ipvs), you must include the `applyOnForward: true` and `doNotTrack: true` fields to the `spec` section of the policy.

-        Example resource that blocks all node ports:
+        Example resource that blocks traffic to all public node ports:

         ```yaml
         apiVersion: projectcalico.org/v3